AymanAlnajjar/AymanAlnajjar/README.md

 Here are a few highlights from my repositories:

--  [Predction Of Sales](https://github.com/AymanAlnajjar/Prediction-of-Product-Sales) – Identifying customer clusters using demographic data
+-  [Predction Of Sales](https://github.com/AymanAlnajjar/Prediction-of-Product-Sales) – This project focuses on building a sales prediction model for food items sold across multiple retail stores

 ---